 All animals exist in a complex web interconnected to support each other.
-That’s why our global focus today should be to save animals facing extinction.
+Our global focus today should be to save animals facing extinction.
 By doing so, we are certainly maintaining an ecological balance.

-Since the ice age, mass species extinction has been accelerating at a depressing pace.
-The recent 6th extinction has cost the world a good number of beloved species due to human activities.
+Since the ice age, mass species extinction has accelerated at a depressing pace.
+The recent sixth extinction, caused by human activities, has cost the world many beloved species.

 Human activities such as poaching, overhunting, pollution, farming, mining, urbanization, overfishing, wildlife trafficking, and deforestation are significant threats to animal species.

 In addition, these human actions have led to severe global warming, carbon emissions, and climatic changes that have led to habitat loss, putting animals in danger of extinction.
-Thus, it’s vital to take the necessary steps to save and restore the disappearing animals.
+Thus, it is vital to take the necessary steps to save and restore the disappearing animals.

 Governments and several prominent organizations, such as NRDC, World Wildlife Fund, The Nature Conservancy, and One Tree Planted, are taking action to protect endangered wildlife and their habitats.